pierreDebuisson/ColecticaSwaggerExamples/README.md

 ### Use the client library
 #### CSharp
-* Add the reference of the dll in your Client Project via projetc --> Add ---> reference
+* Add the reference of the dll in your Client Project via project --> Add ---> reference

 #### Java
 * Add the dependencies to your Java Build Path (i.e .jar) + swagger.jar (library previously built)